 I always assumed that time moved differently in the human world and the monster world, such that by the time Boo got back, it was still the same night.
 All shots of Boo's room happen at night if memory serves.

-It's possible she was gone no less than twelve hours her time if time is similar between the two worlds (it was nighttime in the monster world when Sully first met her).
+It's possible she was gone no less than twelve hours her time if time is similar between the two worlds (it was nighttime in the monster world when Sulley first met her).
 Boo is not of school age, so she probably doesn't have a set time to wake up though she will have to go to bed at around eight-ish if not earlier.
 Still doesn't make it less frightening for the parents.

 Consider what might have happened during the 15-minute sequence where Mike, Sulley, Boo, and Randall are riding around in the vault.
 There are millions of doors, so it's entirely possible that quite a few people would have opened one during that time, or even fallen to their deaths.
-Now imagine how much effort we would put into getting through one of those doors–and given the nature of what's through them, it's likely we'd come in all guns blazing.
+Now imagine how much effort we would put into getting through one of those doorsand given the nature of what's through them, it's likely we'd come in all guns blazing.

 That said, the majority of the closet doors are stacked behind other doors, so if they opened their closet they would see another door directly in front of them.

 An in-universe example is the entire "Top Scarer" thing and the competition to earn that title earlier in the movie involving all the monsters going through many doors and whoever scares the most children is Top Scarer.
 Naturally, Sulley keeps his title.
-At one point, he even comes out of a door and simply says "slumber party", which boosts his points.
+At one point, he even comes out of a door and simply says "slumber party", which boosts his points just after Randall takes the lead.
 This suggests that he scared an entire room full of children and it's Played for Laughs.
 Flashforward to later in the movie when Sulley accidentally scares Boo was his roar and "scary face" that he's forced to demonstrate.
 Boo's reaction is recoiling and sobbing in absolute terror.
 Then Sulley undergoes a Heel Realization of just how bad scaring has messed up a kid.
 That brings about the Fridge Horror; just how many kids has he left as scared and sad as Boo is now?
 Knowing that, even the "slumber party" moment becomes much Harsher in Hindsight.

 It's also noted in Monsters University that crying is useless to the monsters, and dangerous because it's likely to get them caught by parents.
 As such, monsters are trained to use specific scaring techniques that won't make children cry.
-This may also be another trick by the company to get ethical monsters to accept an unethical power source — screams and tears are equally likely to bring parents running, but tears are more likely to cause the monster to sympathize with the target.
+This may also be another trick the company uses to get ethical monsters to accept an unethical power source — screams and tears are equally likely to bring parents running, but tears are more likely to cause the monster to sympathize with the target.

 Made worse when you see them cringe in horror and shock at her announcement onscreen, then quite literally slump and sigh in relief when Mike told her he liked it the way it is.

-This troper always assumed they would've grown back; it would've been painful, but by no means lethal.
+I always assumed they would've grown back; it would've been painful, but by no means lethal.

 Who says she doesn't have hair?
 We've never seen her without a shirt, for example...